-The European Programme for Intervention Epidemiology Training (EPIET) and the European Public Health Microbiology Training (EUPHEM) are two-year fellowships designed to build the core competencies for European Union (EU) public health epidemiologists and microbiologists, respectively.
+The European Programme for Intervention Epidemiology Training (EPIET) and the European Public Health Microbiology Training (EUPHEM) are two-year competency-based programmes for public health intervention epidemiologists and public health microbiologists, respectively.
 Both programmes are part of the training activities of the European Centre for Disease prevention and Control (ECDC).
-EPIET works in close collaboration with a number of EPIET-associated programmes (EAPs), which are member-state run Field Epidemiology Training Programmes (FETP).
+EPIET works in close collaboration with EPIET-associated programmes (EAPs), which are Member State-run Field Epidemiology Training Programmes (FETP).
+During the two-year fellowship, possibilities for international assignment might appear and fellows are given the opportunity to extend their experience in an international context.

-An international assignment is a short term deployment of a fellow for field work outside of the host institute country.
+An international assignment is a short-term deployment of a fellow for field work outside of the country of the training institute.